-In a saucepan combine sugar and vanilla with 1/4 cup water, stirring occasionally on medium heat until the sugar dissolves.
-Bring to boil and let the mixture simmer into a syrup until your thermometer reads 245 degrees F. If you don’t use a thermometer – drop a small amount of the syrup into a bowl filled with water.
-If it forms a ball – syrup is ready.
+In a saucepan combine sugar, vanilla, and water, stirring occasionally on medium heat until the sugar dissolves.
+Bring to a boil and let the mixture simmer into a thick syrup until your thermometer reads 250℉.
+If you do not use a thermometer – drop about 1/2 teaspoon of syrup into a small bowl filled with cold water.
+If it forms a clear ball, the syrup is ready.

-QUICKLY transfer the mixture into the pan with parchment paper and press down to get rid of any air bubbles.
+QUICKLY transfer the mixture into the lined pan and press down to get rid of any air bubbles.

-Tip: now when you’re done, you have a perfectly delicious fresh halvah, but your saucepan, mixing spoon and thermometer (if used) are covered with hard syrup…don't worry - it’s not a total loss! fill the saucepan with water and place on medium heat, add the spoon and the thermometer and wait until all syrup leftovers melt, than wash with soap and water.
+To remove the hard syrup from the saucepan fill it with water and place it on medium heat, place the spoon and the thermometer inside.
+Heat until all syrup leftovers melt, then wash with soap and water.